ZhongkuiMa/slimonnx/README.md

 - Convoluted shapes 🧩
 - Unnecessary complexity 🌀

-And don’t even get me started on ONNX version inconsistencies — attributes are sometimes inputs, sometimes not... it’s chaos! 😵
+And don't even get me started on ONNX version inconsistencies — attributes are sometimes inputs, sometimes not... it's chaos! 😵

-### That’s where **SlimONNX** comes in. 💪
+### That's where **SlimONNX** comes in. 💪

 We take your model and simplify it for maximum: